LouisJalouzot/MLEM/README.md

 ## Variability across runs

-If you observe a lot of variability in feature importance or score across runs or seeds (set by `random_seed`), the model has likely not converged during training.
+If you observe a lot of variability in feature importance or score across runs or seeds (set by `random_seed`), in particular if modelling interactions (`interactions=True`), the model has likely not converged during training.
 To mitigate this, you can try increasing the `patience` parameter (e.g. to 100 instead of the default 50) and/or decrease `threshold` (e.g. to 0.01 instead of the default 0.2) so that the estimated `batch_size` is larger (or override it at the initialization of MLEM).
 Note a larger `batch_size` will increase memory usage and increase computation time.

 ## Out of memory errors